This Thai-inspired cucumber salad recipe is a healthy side dish that’s easy to make, and full of the most delicious fresh and zesty flavors!

 Thai Cucumber Salad Ingredients:

-To make this Thai Cucumber Salad recipe, you will need the following ingredients:
+To make this Thai-inspired cucumber salad recipe, you will need the following ingredients:

 Cucumbers: I would recommend using English cucumbers (or mini Persian cucumbers) for this salad.
 Feel free to scoop out the seeds if you would like.